aidualcj/AromaQuest-application/README.md

-AromaQuest was a two-week group project aimed at helping individuals who want to renew their perfume selection.
+<h1><strong>AromaQuest was a two-week group project aimed at helping individuals who want to renew their perfume selection.</strong></h1>

 The system guides users through a detailed questionnaire and employs an algorithm to provide personalized perfume recommendations based on their preferences.
 It utilizes the <strong>Guerlain</strong> perfume database to ensure accurate and tailored suggestions.
 Users can view their results with timestamps and create a list of favorite perfumes.
 Additionally, the project includes location-based features.